 Just as the Teaching Quality Standard governs teacher certification, so the Leadership Quality Standard will govern leadership certification.
 After September 1, 2019, principals will be required to hold leadership certification.

-Further information on leadership certification will be made available over the next several months.
+More information about leadership certification will be made available over the next several months.